 Graduate students registered for 9 or more credits are classified as full-time students.
 Students holding assistantship appointments must register for a minimum of 6 credits each semester to qualify for financial aid.

 The maximum graduate load allowed is 16 credits during the fall or spring semester.
-Only under unusual circumstances will a student be allowed to exceed these limits, and then only with the recommendation of the student’s advisor and Graduate Program Coordinator and the approval of the Dean of Graduate Studies and Continuing Education.
+Only under unusual circumstances will a student be allowed to exceed these limits, and then only with the recommendation of the student’s advisor and Graduate Program Coordinator and the approval of the Dean of Graduate and Professional Studies.

 The maximum graduate load allowed is 10 credits for the entire summer session.
-A student will be allowed to exceed this limit only by petition with the recommendation of the student’s adviser, Graduate Program Coordinator, and the approval of the Dean of Graduate Studies and Continuing Education.
+A student will be allowed to exceed this limit only by petition with the recommendation of the student’s adviser, Graduate Program Coordinator, and the approval of the Dean of Graduate and Professional Studies.

 Graduate students may add or drop courses in accordance with the procedures and deadlines published by the Registrar’s Office.

 Students who, because of extenuating circumstances, are unable to pursue their graduate program may request a leave of absence for a maximum of one calendar year.
 Such circumstances may include medical reasons, military obligation, family emergencies, or hardship.
 Students should send a letter to the Dean of Graduate and Professional Studies, advisor, and Graduate Program Coordinator requesting a leave of absence.
 The Dean, upon recommendation of the student’s advisor and Graduate Program Coordinator, will review the request.
 If the request for a leave is granted, the time limit for completion of the student’s program will be extended appropriately.